alan-turing-institute/uicc_identity_toolbox/QR_based_applet/README.md

       -i ./bin/QRSTK.cap \
       --kic KIC1 \
       --kid KID1 \
-      --instance-aid f07002CA44900101 \
+      --instance-aid e07002CA44900101 \
-      --module-aid f07002CA44900101 \
+      --module-aid e07002CA44900101 \
-      --nonvolatile-memory-required 01ff \
+      --nonvolatile-memory-required 00ff \
-      --volatile-memory-for-install 01ff \
+      --volatile-memory-for-install 00ff \
-      --enable-uicc-toolkit \
-      --enable-uicc-file-access \
-      --access-domain 020101 \
+      --enable-sim-toolkit \
-      --max-menu-entry-text 20 \
+      --max-menu-entry-text 15 \
-      --max-menu-entries 06
+      --max-menu-entries 02
 ```

-Note the additional parameters used for this applet : `--enable-uicc-toolkit` and `--enable-uicc-file-access`.

-To uninstall the applet, again replace `KIC1` and `KID1` with your card keys and then run the following.
+To uninstall the STK applet, again replace `KIC1` and `KID1` with your card keys and then run the following.

 ```
-python2 ../sim-tools/shadysim/shadysim_isim.py --pcsc \
+python2 ../sim-tools/shadysim/shadysim_isim.py --pcsc -d e07002cA44\
-      --kic KIC1 \
-      --kid KID1 \
-      -d f07002CA44
+      --kic KIC --kid KID
 ```

 # Credits and Gratitude

- We are very thankful for @mrlnc's [HelloSTK2 repository](https://github.com/mrlnc/HelloSTK2) which made getting STK to work on the sysmoISIM-SJA2 a walk in the park!
+* We are very thankful for @mrlnc's [HelloSTK2 repository](https://github.com/mrlnc/HelloSTK2) which made getting STK to work on the sysmoISIM-SJA2 a walk in the park!
 * We are grateful to @petr's [HOTP via NDEF on JavaCard](https://github.com/petrs/hotp_via_ndef) implementation which provides the HOTP code we first imported.
-* Big thank you to @herlesupreeth for the [sim-tools](https://github.com/herlesupreeth/sim-tools.git) fork.
-This fork adds support for the Sysmocom sysmoISIM-SJA2 ISIM.
-* The `UICC API` library comees from [ETSI TS 102 241](https://www.etsi.org/deliver/etsi_ts/102200_102299/102241/17.01.00_60/).
+* The `sim` library comes from [3GPP TS43.019](http://www.3gpp.org/ftp/Specs/archive/43_series/43.019/43019-560.zip), see [this Stack Overflow comment](https://stackoverflow.com/a/22471187)
-* This work was supported, in whole or in part, by the Bill & Melinda Gates Foundation [INV-001309].